 The bi-weekly PUC Colloquy Speaker Series takes place on alternating Thursdays at 10:00 a.m. in the church sanctuary.
-The Colloquy Speaker Series is designed to be a time when the entire campus community comes together.
-The idea is to explore together from a Christian perspective new horizons in art, music, intellect, religion, spirituality, service opportunities, cultures, and even our own community here at PUC.
+The Colloquy Speaker Series is designed to be a time when the entire campus community comes together to explore new horizons in art, music, intellect, religion, spirituality, service opportunities, cultures, and even our own community here at PUC from a Christian perspective.
 We hope to learn, to celebrate, to exchange new ideas, and to worship together.

 Campus Colloquy Syllabus

 Colloquy Attendance Waiver Request Form

 Use this form to request that your attendance be waived each quarter that you are eligible.

 Use this form to request that you be exempted from attending Colloquy for the upcoming academic year.

 Use this form to request credit for a program you attended, but are missing credit for.

 All students registered for seven or more credits are automatically registered for the course GNRL 100, worth 0.1 units each quarter.
 Attending at least five out of six programs each quarter earns a grade of S; failure to attend five programs results in an F grade.
 These grades appear on the college transcript and are counted in the GPA.
 Card swipers will swipe your card as you enter and as you exit.
 Colloquy Speaker Series attendance records are posted on WebAdvisor.
 These records may be viewed at http://webadvisor.puc.edu.
 Once you log in, click on Worship/Chapel Attendance under the heading General Information.